-The agency completed documentation prior to the inspection in relation to complaints received between 1 January 2013 and 31 December 2013.
+Armour Complex Ballymoney had completed documentation prior to the inspection in relation to complaints received between 1 January 2013 and 31 December 2013.
 This form was reviewed and found to be satisfactory.
-The inspector reviewed one of the six complaints received during 2013 and confirmed the records to be compliant.
-The inspector reviewed records relating to each of the three complaints received during 2014; two out these complaints had been resolved to the complainant's satisfaction.
-One complaint was found to be unresolved; the records confirmed the process followed in an effort to resolve the issues as appropriate.
+The inspector reviewed four out of seven complaints received during 2014, records confirmed these had been appropriately managed and resolved.